ajithrnayak/ajith_blog/content/posts/2022-07-04---Set-up-dev-env-on-macOS/index.md

 Dusk theme + Hermit Font = 💞

-For my custom themes, I keep a [open-source repo](https://github.com/ajithrnayak/xcode-themes).
-Let's follow the repo's instructions!
+For my custom themes, I maintain an [open-source repo](https://github.com/ajithrnayak/xcode-themes).
+Let's follow the instructions in the repo!

 And, if you want to give it a shot, go ahead!